OpenModelica/OpenModelica/OMCompiler/README.Linux.md

 make omsimulator
 ```

-And then start the testsuite:
+And then start the test suite:

 ```bash
 make test